Berglund powers Blues past Blackhawks 4-1 - Philly

 Carter Hutton made 19 saves as St. Louis stopped a three-game slide that included a 4-3 home loss to Chicago on Wednesday night on Duncan Keith's power-play goal with 8.5 seconds left.
 Jaden Schwartz also scored in the third after an ugly turnover by the Blackhawks.

-The Blues (44-31-6) moved one point ahead of the idle Avalanche (42-30-9) heading into their finale in Colorado on Saturday night.
-St. Louis has won three of four against Colorado this season.
+St. Louis (44-31-6) moved one point ahead of idle Colorado (42-30-9) heading into their finale Saturday night.
+The Blues have won three of four against the Avalanche this season.

+Colorado needs a regulation win to make it to the postseason, while St. Louis takes the spot if it goes to overtime.

 Erik Gustafsson scored for Chicago, and Jean-Francois Berube made 31 saves.
 The last-place Blackhawks (33-38-10) finished with an 18-18-5 record at home.

-Veteran forward Patrick Sharp got the start in what was likely his final game at the United Center with the Blackhawks.
-The 36-year-old Sharp, who has 10 goals and 11 assists in his 15th NHL season, is considering retirement.
+Veteran forward Patrick Sharp got the start in what was likely his final game at the United Center.
+The 36-year-old Sharp, who has 10 goals and 11 assists in his 15th NHL season, said he probably will retire after the finale Saturday night in his native Winnipeg.

+"It's never easy, but I'm just ready to take that next step in my life, and I'm looking forward to it," Sharp said.

 The team honored Sharp with a highlight video in the third period, and he waved his stick and tapped his heart to acknowledge the sustained roar from what was left of the announced crowd of 22,218.
-He took another spin around rink after the game was over and waved as the crowd cheered again.
+With his parents, wife and children watching from the stands, he took another spin around the rink after the game was over and waved as the crowd cheered again.

+"It was a tough game out there, tough to concentrate with what was going on inside my head," said Sharp, a key part of three Stanley Cup-winning teams in Chicago.
+"But thankful that I was able to do that.
+The Hawks put that video on for me in the third which was really special.
+The guys staying on the ice and making me do a lap was something I'll always remember.
+So, special night."

 Berglund redirected a shot by Joel Edmundson past Berube with 1:43 left in the first period.
 The Blues carried the 1-0 lead into the third, but Gustafsson whipped a wrist shot by Hutton on the stick side at 8:08.